mike-seger/polaris-player-2/utility/README.md

 - `--dry-run`: print the actions that would be taken without calling the YouTube API.
 - `--token-path`: override where OAuth tokens are cached (default `utility/.oauth-token.json`).
 - `--replace`: delete any of your existing playlists with the same title before creating the new one.
+- `--append`: append to an existing playlist with the same title instead of creating a new one.
+The script loads the current playlist first and skips any videos that are already present.
+Cannot be combined with `--replace`.

 ### Output